jt1000/developer-hub/docs/frequently-asked-questions/harness-faqs/continuous-integration-ci-faqs.md

 The DinD service does not connect to the Kubernetes node daemon.
 It launches a new Docker daemon on the pod, and then other containers use that Docker daemon to run their commands.

 For details, go to [Run Docker-in-Docker in a Build stage](/docs/continuous-integration/use-ci/run-ci-scripts/run-docker-in-docker-in-a-ci-stage.md).

+## Harness expression evaluation and cloned Git repositories

+It is important to note that when you have a Harness expression in a file located on Git repository, these expressions will not get rendered even if you clone the repository and make the json file available to the step container.